Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 A Romantic Mood

-There's nothing like rain to create a classic romantic mood which will give your photographs great atmosphere and a touch of mystery.
-The shadows disappear, the colours are more saturated, skin tones are more even.
+There's nothing like rain to create a classic romantic mood, giving your photographs a great atmosphere and a touch of mystery.
+The shadows disappear, the colours are more saturated, and skin tones are more even.

 Rain in the Air, Rain on the Glass